 The most significant bins of magnitude suffixes of BVD horizontal and vertical components are predicted, and the prediction match result is coded in the bitstream using CABAC context mode.
 The less significant bins of magnitude suffixes of horizontal and vertical BVD components are coded in by-pass mode.

+Besides, results for tests combinations are reported:

+Test EE2-3.3e: Test EE2-3.3a and Test EE2-3.1a;

+Test EE2-3.3f: Test EE2-3.3a and Test EE2-3.1b;

 Simulation results